n-buckley/travel-tanzania/readme.md

 Ok I'm trying to just get a picture of a map to look like a polaroid and I don't know how to get it so that the border proportionally scales with the size of the map.

 - [ ] look up how to make a polaroid in css?
+-- I actually decided I dont want to do thi

 Alright I blocked out the content for the second page.